oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 However, in the next Tasks, you will be using an in-built *Service Account* called `default` to stop and start your ADB on a schedule.
 The `default` account doesn't have any privileges on your **AutonomousDatabase** resources and so you will need to grant them using the *Role* and *RoleBinding* resources.

-1. Verify that you can have the necessary *Roles* that will enable you to stop and start an `adb` resource :
+1. Verify that you have the necessary *Roles* that will enable you to stop and start an `adb` resource :

     ```bash
     <copy>